The Breuss Massage: A Gentle, Healing Approach to Spinal Health

 Breuss Massage + Dorn Method = A Powerful Combination

 Many practitioners use the Breuss Massage before or after a Dorn Method session.
 Before a session, it prepares the spine by relaxing the muscles and softening tight areas, making alignment easier and more comfortable.
-After a session, it helps integrate the alignment, calm the nervous system, and support the body’s natural healing process.
+Many practitioners find the two approaches complement one another well.

 Together, the two methods offer a gentle, safe and holistic approach to back pain, mobility and emotional wellbeing.